-Almond flour pizza crust is delicious.
-It’s nothing like regular crust, of course, but the almond flour, egg and seasonings bake into a crisp, flavorful crust that’s very good on its own, even without any toppings.
+Low carb and keto almond flour pizza crust is delicious.
+It’s not regular crust, but the almond flour, egg and seasonings bake into a crispy, tasty crust.

 - 1 teaspoon baking soda

 - 1 teaspoon garlic powder

 - 1/2 cup pizza sauce (I use Rao's)

 - 1 ½ cups shredded part-skim mozzarella cheese (6 oz)